-6 To deliver our medication, staff come twice a day, in the morning and again in the 24.
-7 afternoon.
+- 24. To deliver our medication, staff come twice a day, in the morning and again in the afternoon.
 There are probably 15 people taking medications.
-In the morning, they come early, maybe 8 around 6am.
+In the morning, they come early, maybe around 6am.
 They call our names, and we get up to get our medications.
-Before, we would all get up 9 and stand in a line, one after another, to get our medication.
-About a week ago, there was some kind of 10 argument between the officer and a detainee, so now they call us up by name, one-by-one.
+Before, we would all get up and stand in a line, one after another, to get our medication.
+About a week ago, there was some kind of argument between the officer and a detainee, so now they call us up by name, one-by-one.
 In the afternoon, when they come to deliver medications, we basically have get in line.
-With their masks on 12 and everyone awake and talking, its much harder to hear them, so we have to gather closer together.
+With their masks on and everyone awake and talking, its much harder to hear them, so we have to gather closer together. - 25.
 They have started taking our temperatures every morning.
-I think this has been happening 13 25.
-14 for at least the past two weeks.
+I think this has been happening for at least the past two weeks.
 It's in the early morning.
 They wake us up, and everyone gets in line.
-Supreme 15 Since people are still half asleep, we don't think about it and one person is right behind the next.
-The nurse and the guard have gloves and a mask on, but they don't say anything about people standing so 16 CA 17 close together.
-They don't change their gloves or masks, and they use the same thermometer. the Sometimes they use an under-the-tongue reader.
-They also use a machine that you insert your pointer 18 βγ 19 finger in, and it reads your temperature.
+Since people are still half asleep, we don't think about it and one person is right behind the next.
+The nurse and the guard have gloves and a mask on, but they don't say anything about people standing so close together.
+They don't change their gloves or masks, and they use the same thermometer.

+Sometimes they use an under-the-tongue reader.
+They also use a machine that you insert your pointer finger in, and it reads your temperature.
 I don't think they clean the machine between detainees.
-And e see the nurse and guard go to the next pod, and take their temperatures, too.
-We see that those are in line one behind the next, too.
+And then we see the nurse and guard go to the next pod, and take their temperatures, too.
+We see that those people are in line one behind the next, too.

 26. I also worry about our clothes and our sheets, that they aren't cleaned well.
-They take our provide the section of the 20 then we see the nurse and guard go to the next pod, and take their temperatures, too.
-We see that those 21 people are in line one behind the next, too.

-clothes to laundry every two or three days.
-When our clothes get taken to the laundry, they sometimes $\Xi$ come back really stinky.
+They take our the post of the past of - 26.
+I also worry about our clothes and our sheets, that they aren't cleaned well.
+They take our clothes to laundry every two or three days.
+When our clothes get taken to the laundry, they sometimes come back really stinky.
 It's like they don't use laundry detergent.
 So many people prefer to wash their own clothes, in the shower or the sink.
 When we get clothes that are in decent condition, like ones that aren't like beggars' clothes with holes and no elastic, we wash those ourselves in the shower and try to hold onto them for more time.
 Our sheets are the same way.
 They smell bad a lot of the time, too.
 Lots of guys here have rashes all over, I have a rash right now on my chest.
 It's like a ton of little spider bites all over.
 Once, I saw an officer drop a food tray on the ground, and then grab a sheet from the laundry bin to clean it up with.
 Then, the officer threw the sheet straight back in the laundry bin.